wql168/Getting_and_Cleaning_Data_Project/CODEBOOK.md

 Of the variables, the "Activity_Name" variable has values in character strings.
 The available values are:  WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING.

 The "Subject_ID" variable identifies the 30 subjects that were included in the experiment.
-It has values ranging from 1 to 30.
+It has integer values ranging from 1 to 30.

 The "Activity_label_ID" identifies "Activity_Name" listed above.
-This variables has values ranging from 1 to 6.
+This variables has integer values ranging from 1 to 6.

 All other variables have numeric values and are either means (identified with a mean in the variable names) or a standard deviations (identified by a std in the variable names) of the measurement results.